Constitution and By-Laws

 The work of the Society shall be carried on without purpose of financial gain for its members and any profit or other revenue which comes to the Society shall be used to promote its objectives.

-The purpose of the Society shall be to promote study, research, and communication concerning the history of medicine which embraces, of health care, and related disciplines.
+The purpose of the Society shall be to promote study, research, and communication concerning the history of medicine, health care, and related disciplines.
 The Society seeks to serve all those interested in the general area of its concern.
 Among the ways in which it furthers its objectives are the holding of conferences and the periodical publication of research and news.

 English and French shall be the official and working languages of the Society and shall be used for all official documents.